apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/architecture/design.md

 * **WorkerServer**

       WorkerServer also adopts a distributed centerless design concept, supports custom task plug-ins, and is mainly responsible for task execution and log services.
-      When the WorkerServer service starts, it registers a temporary node with Zookeeper and maintains a heartbeat.
+      When the WorkerServer service starts, it registers a temporary node with ZooKeeper and maintains a heartbeat.

   #### The Service Mainly Includes